4 Principles to Source Capital from High Net-Worth Individuals and Find Off-Market Deals

 3 – Create Opportunities

 To find deals in a hot market, we have to be creative and create our own opportunities.
-Read here for an example of how I was able to find an off-market deal while touring an on-market deal and added both to my portfolio.
+Read here for an example of how I was able to find an off-market real estate deal while touring an on-market deal and added both to my portfolio.

 4 – Partner Up